Xunzi (philosopher): Human nature – xing

+The best known and most cited section of the Xunzi is chapter 23, "Human Nature (xing 性) is Evil".
+While technically accurate as a translation, Xunzi considers human nature "detestable", or "ugly" rather than "irretrievably evil", and is often translated as "bad".
+Michael Nylan aptly translates "evil" as "odious"; Kurtis Hagen in such terms as: “problematic,” “uncontrolled,” “confused,” “coarse” or “crude.”

+Positioned as a closing argument, the climactic chapter forcefully and rigorously argues that human nature is bad or "evil", and that Mencius' view of human nature as good is wrong.
+Xunzi argues that because people are born with a love of profit, violence and robbery will arise.
+But Xunzi also considered people "utterly improvable".

+Before people can become "correct" and "orderly", they must wait to be transformed by a teacher who will "hone" them (like a craftsman), so that they may obtain ritual and righteousness.
+This will result in deference and courtesy, bringing about the restoration of government.

-The best known and most cited section of the Xunzi is chapter 23, "Human Nature is Evil".
-Human nature (性 (xìng)), was a topic which Confucius commented on somewhat ambiguously, leaving much room for later philosophers to expand upon.
-Xunzi does not appear to know about Shang Yang, but can be compared with him.
+Human nature (性 (xìng)) was a topic which Confucius commented on somewhat ambiguously, leaving much room for later philosophers to expand upon.
+Xunzi only appears familiar with Shang Yang as a renowned military leader who strengthened Qin, but can be compared with him.
 While Shang Yang believed that people were selfish, Xunzi believed that humanity's inborn tendencies were evil (惡 (è)) and that ethical norms had been invented to rectify people.

-His variety of Confucianism therefore has a darker, more pessimistic flavor than the optimistic Confucianism of Mencius, who tended to view humans as innately good.
+Xunzi's variety of Confucianism therefore has a more pessimistic flavor than the optimistic Confucianism of Mencius, who tended to view humans as innately good.
 Like most Confucians, however, he believed that people could be refined through education and ritual.

 Now, since human nature is evil, it must await the instructions of a teacher and the model before it can be put aright, and it must obtain ritual principles and a sense of moral right before it can become orderly.